Tillandsia 'Mystic Albert'

 A John Arden hybrid of (jalisco-monticola x capitata).
 A tough and showy plant with leathery reddish leaves in a symmetrical, very leafy rosette.
 The inflorescence is a tight cluster of many dark orange branches in a capitate head with long scape bracts exceeding the branches.
 Very long lasting in color.
 A heavy plant, tough and sturdy, easy to grow.
 Grows well mounted or potted in a fast draining mix with good aeration.

-Tillandsia 'Oregon'
+Tillandsia 'Nugget'